Divi theme and page builder interface showing layout editing in WordPress

 Divi is a strong theme, but there are real trade-offs worth knowing before you commit:

 Shortcode/builder lock-in: If you ever switch away from Divi, you’ll lose all your page builder layouts.
 The content lives in Divi’s proprietary format, not in standard WordPress blocks.
-This isn’t unique to Divi – most page builders have the same issue – but it’s worth knowing upfront.
+This isn’t unique to Divi (most page builders have the same issue) but it’s worth knowing upfront, especially for agencies that inherit sites from clients.

-Learning curve for advanced features: The visual builder is approachable, but Divi’s more powerful features – the Theme Builder, global presets, and custom CSS per module – have their own learning curve.
-Mastering all of them takes time.
+Learning curve for advanced features: The visual builder is approachable for basic layouts.
+Divi’s more powerful features (the Theme Builder, global presets, custom CSS per module, and the Role Editor for client access control) each have their own learning curve.
+Plan for real time investment before you’re using Divi at full capability rather than just for simple pages.

 Who Should Buy Divi?

 Divi makes the most sense for web designers and developers who build multiple WordPress sites.
-The unlimited license means you pay once (or annually at a low rate) and use it across every project without per-site fees.
+The unlimited license means you pay once (or annually at a predictable rate) and use it across every project without per-site fees.
 The large layout library speeds up client delivery.
-And the active Elegant Themes community means you’re rarely the first person to encounter a specific use case.
+And the active Elegant Themes community means you’re rarely the first person to encounter a specific use case or compatibility problem.

-It’s less suited to someone building a single personal site on a tight budget, since Elementor free or a lightweight block theme can accomplish similar results without any purchase.
-It’s also less ideal if you plan to switch themes frequently – Divi’s builder content doesn’t transfer cleanly to other themes or editors.
+It’s less suited to someone building a single personal site on a tight budget (Elementor Free or a lightweight block theme can accomplish similar results at no cost), or to anyone who plans to switch themes frequently (Divi’s builder content doesn’t transfer cleanly to other themes or editors).

 Final Thoughts: Is Divi Worth It?

 Divi earns its popularity.
-The all-in-one approach – theme plus visual builder, unlimited sites, a large library of modules and layout packs – gives you significant design capability without patching multiple tools together.
-The lifetime license at $249 is particularly good value for anyone building multiple WordPress sites.
+The all-in-one approach (theme plus visual builder, unlimited sites, a large library of modules and layout packs) gives you significant design capability without patching multiple tools together.
+The lifetime license at $249 is particularly good value for anyone building multiple WordPress sites over several years.

 Recap: